Thinkful-Ed/starter-restaurant-reservation/README.md

 - `npm run test:frontend` to run unit, and end-to-end tests for the frontend.
 - `npm run test:e2e` to run only the end-to-end tests.

-If you would like a reminder of which npm scripts are availible, run `npm run` to see a list of available commands.
+If you would like a reminder of which npm scripts are available, run `npm run` to see a list of available commands.

 Note that the logging level for the backend is set to `warn` when running tests and `info` otherwise.